RayMarquina/dbt_project/README.md

 # custom configurations for each model.
 Unspecified models will use the model-defaults information above.

 models:
   pardot:                 # assuming pardot is listed in the models/ directory
-    enabled: false        # disable all pardot models except where overriden
+    enabled: true         # enable all pardot models except where overriden (same as default)
     pardot_emails:        # override the configs for the pardot_emails model
-      enabled: true       # enable this specific model
+      enabled: true       # enable this specific model (false to disable)
       materialized: true  # create a table instead of a view

+      # You can choose sort keys, a dist key, or both to improve query efficiency.
+By default, materialized
+      # tables are created with no sort or dist keys.
+      #
+      sort: ['@timestamp', '@userid'] # optionally set one or more sort keys on the materialized table
+      dist: '@userid'                 # optionally set a distribution key on the materialized table

+    pardot_visitoractivity:
+      materialized: false
+      sort: ['@timestamp']  # this has no effect, as sort and dist keys only apply to materialized tables

+# add dependencies. these will get pulled during the `dbt deps` process.

+repositories:
+  - "git@github.com:analyst-collective/analytics"

 ```

 ##### example ~/.dbt/profiles.yml